Quality Assurance vs. Quality Control: Choosing the Right Career Path

 Read more: What Is a Bachelor’s Degree?
 Requirements, Costs, and More

-Most quality management positions don’t require certifications, but they often help you stand out in the job market.
-Many relevant certifications for QA and QC roles are American Society for Quality (ASQ) and Six Sigma certifications:
+Certifications can help you stand out in the job market.
+Examples of relevant certifications for QA and QC roles include the American Society for Quality (ASQ) and Six Sigma certifications:

 American Society for Quality (ASQ) certifications